Which of the following best describes the stereochemical configur... | Study Prep in Pearson+

 Multiple Choice

-Which of the following best describes the stereochemical configuration of a tetrahedral carbon center bonded to four different substituents?
+Which of the following best describes the stereochemical configuration at a tetrahedral chiral center when the priorities of the substituents decrease in a clockwise direction and the lowest priority group is oriented away from the observer?

 A